Bereza Kartuska Prison: Reasons for arrest

 Prisoners included members of the Organization of Ukrainian Nationalists (OUN), Polish Communist Party (KPP) and National Radical Camp (ONR), as well as members of the People's Party (SL) and Polish Socialist Party (PPS).
 The detainees included Bolesław Piasecki and, for some dozen days, the journalist Stanisław Mackiewicz (the latter, paradoxically, a warm supporter of the prison's establishment).
 Also a number of Belarusians who had resisted Polonization found themselves in the camp.

 The first inmates—Polish ONR activists—arrived on July 17, 1934.
 A few days later, OUN activists arrived: Roman Shukhevych, Dmytro Hrytsai and Volodymyr Yaniv.
 By August 1939, Ukrainians constituted 17 percent of prisoners.

 In April 1939, 38 members of Karpacka Sicz organization were detained in the camp.
 They were ethnic Ukrainians, previously residing in the Carpathian Ruthenia region of Czechoslovakia, where they were attempting to create an independent Ukrainian state.
-After this region was annexed by Hungary, Hungarian authorities deported them to Poland, whey they were sent to Bereza Kartuska.
+After this region was annexed by Hungary, Hungarian authorities deported them to Poland, where they were sent to Bereza Kartuska.
 Unlike other prisoners, they didn't have to perform any labours and had the right to freely talk to each other in low voice.

 Reason for detention by percentage of inmates: